-- Uninsured and underinsured motorist coverage: If you're involved in an accident caused by a driver who doesn't have car insurance or doesn't have enough insurance to cover your costs, uninsured or underinsured motorist coverage helps pay for your medical costs (and sometimes your vehicle repairs too).
+- Uninsured motorist and underinsured motorist coverage: These types of coverage kick in when you're in an accident with another driver who doesn't have insurance (uninsured motorist coverage) or one who doesn't have enough coverage to pay for all the costs (underinsured motorist coverage).

 Additional Forms of Car Insurance Coverage

 There are other types of coverage you might consider when tailoring a policy to your needs.
 These add-ons can provide extra protection and peace of mind while on the road.
 Some types of additional coverage include:

 - Rental car reimbursement: This coverage pays for a rental car if your vehicle is in the shop due to a covered loss.

 - Roadside assistance: You can add this coverage to provide help with flat tires, towing, dead batteries, locking your keys inside and other common roadside issues.

 - Rideshare: This additional coverage is aimed at those who drive for companies like Uber or Lyft, when their company's coverage is not enough.
 Unlike the standard coverage provided by the rideshare company, this extra endorsement covers you when you're waiting to match with a client.

 - Gap (guaranteed asset protection): If you have a loan on your vehicle, you might find yourself in a situation where the totaled value of the car is lower than what you currently owe.
 Gap insurance can be added to cover the difference between what you owe on your car and what it's worth if it's totaled in an accident.